-If you have multiple computers and network devices on the network, you are likely to get ‘Windows has detected an IP address conflict’ error on your Windows 10, 8.1 or Windows 7 computers.
+If you have multiple computers and network devices on the network, you are likely to get ‘Windows has detected an IP address conflict’ message.
 It will prevent your computer to connect to the local network and the Internet.
-In this guide, we show you the 5 ways that can be used in your home or office network to solve ‘Windows has detected an IP address conflict’ error.
+In this guide, we show you the six simple ways you can solve this error by your own in home or office network.

 The Reason of the Error

-5 Ways to Fix When Windows has detected an IP address conflict on Windows 10
+How to Fix Windows has detected an IP address conflict

 1) Try to get the new IP from DHCP.

 It can be done easily by unplugging the network cable from your desktop computer.